 - On the template step, click Code your own.

 Check the Automatically Add Footer box to add a footer that contains our unsubscribe link and other required information to your campaign.
 If required, click Change Image next to the Mailchimp MonkeyRewards badge to change how the badge looks in your campaign.

 To create your final campaign, Mailchimp will add the content from your URL at the time of send.
-Any changes you've made to the content hosted on the URL prior to sending are included in the final email that sends to your list.
+Any changes you've made to the content hosted on the URL prior to sending are included in the final email that sends to your audience.